torrinworx/Blend_My_NFTs/README.md

 ## Quick Disclaimer
-Blend_My_NFTs works with Blender 3.1.0+ on Windows 10 or macOS Big Sur 11.6.
+Blend_My_NFTs works with Blender 3.2.2 on Windows 10 or macOS Big Sur 11.6.
 Linux is supported, however we haven't had the chance to test and guarantee this functionality.
+Windows 11 has not been tested as of yet.
 Any rendering engine works; Cycles, Eevee, and Octane have all been used by the community.
 This add-on only works in Blender, a Cinima 4D port is being investigated.

 ## Example Files
 The YouTube tutorials use three different .blend example files.
 This repository has all three and includes a readme.md file that outlines which videos use which files and by what date: https://github.com/torrinworx/BMNFTs_Examples